 What is spirituality for you, and why is it important?

 PURPOSE / DIRECTION.
 Whether you are on the top of the wheel of material life or on the bottom, there is an underlying sense of dissatisfaction, limitation, and emptiness.
+There is some form of existential anxiety.
 Some people are sensitive to this, others aren’t, or they try to fill this up by chasing external goals endlessly.
 Spirituality is a search for meaning, for purpose and direction in life.
 It fulfils our need to have a foundation for living, a path or way of life in the light of a larger context.
-It speaks to the need to be “aligned” with something bigger than our body and mind.
+It speaks to the need to be “aligned” with something bigger than our ego and individual life.

 ONENESS / LOVE / CONNECTION.
 This speaks to our sense of separation and incompleteness.
 Because it is painful, we seek connection and love – either in a community, or in being one with the universe, or connecting with the Divine (whatever shape this may take).
 To feel complete, we crave to receive and give unconditional love, which brings a sense of total acceptance and of happiness in being alive.
 This search can also manifest as returning to the source, to God, or to a sense of sacredness.